Enhancing Representation in Medical Vision-Language Foundation Models via Multi-Scale Information Extraction Techniques: INTRODUCTION AND RELATED WORK

 \section{INTRODUCTION AND RELATED WORK}

-Recent advancements in machine learning have greatly improved automated diagnostic systems (ADS), achieving expert-level performance\cite{chang2023mining}.
-In the domain of medical imaging, medical foundation models has emerged as a highly promising method \cite{krishnan2022self}.
+Recent advancements in machine learning have greatly improved automated diagnostic systems (ADS), achieving expert-level performance\cite{chang2023mining, wang2021annotation, zhou2019d, zhou2023transformer,zhou2023unified}.
+In the domain of medical imaging, medical foundation models have emerged as a highly promising method \cite{krishnan2022self}.
 These models can adapt to diverse clinical applications while minimizing the reliance on extensive downstream annotations \cite{tang2022self}.

-To enhance the expressive capabilities of the foundation models, researchers are progressively incorporating multimodal data, such as clinical reports derived from routine examinations, alongside medical images \cite{REFERS, MRM, BIOVIL, GLORIA, M-FLAG , MEDKLIP, CONVIRT, MED-UNIC}.
-This integration aims to capture a wealth of expert knowledge and improve the models’ understanding of the medical context, leading to more comprehensive and accurate representations.
-To achieve this, common strategies involve leveraging contrastive methods to align paired multimodal data and disentangle the feature distributions of unpaired data, thereby improving the representation capability of the image encoder \cite{CLIP, MEDKLIP, CONVIRT}.
+To enhance the expressive capabilities of the foundation models, researchers are progressively incorporating multimodal data, such as clinical reports derived from routine examinations, alongside the radiography \cite{REFERS, MRM, BIOVIL, GLORIA, M-FLAG , MEDKLIP, CONVIRT, MED-UNIC, MaCo}.
+This vision-language models aim to capture a wealth of expert knowledge and improve the models’ understanding of the medical context, leading to more comprehensive and accurate representations.
+To achieve this, common strategies involve leveraging contrastive learning to align paired multimodal data and disentangle the feature distributions of unpaired data, thereby improving the representation capability of the image encoder \cite{CLIP, MEDKLIP, CONVIRT}.